Green Line Breakout (GLB)

 RWB (red white and blue) pattern

-This is the term I use for plots that produce a pattern with 6 red shorter term exponential weekly averages rising above 6 longer term weekly exponential averages such that there remains a white space between the two sets of averages.
+This is the term I use for plots that produce a pattern with 6 red shorter term exponential weekly (or daily) averages rising above 6 longer term weekly (or daily) exponential averages such that there remains a white space between the two sets of averages.
 This assumes a chart with a white background.
 The 6 shorter term exponential averages are 3,5,8,10,12,15 weeks and the longer term exponential averages are 30,35,40, 45,50,60 weeks.
-I also add a 13th dotted line that shows the close each week.
+I also add a 13th dotted line that shows the close each week (or day).
 A strong rocket pattern has all averages lined up with each average rising above the next longer average and the weekly closes above all 12 average leading them higher.

 BWR (blue white and red) pattern